jimdigriz/freeradius-oauth2-perl/README.md

 If you run into problems getting a `users` file environment to run, then please seek support from the [FreeRADIUS community](https://freeradius.org/support/) but do *not* ask on those mailing lists for help on how to use this module.

 Once you are more familiar with using FreeRADIUS and have the above working, then you should try to follow these instructions.
-If you run into problems then do seek non-guaranteed 'best effort' help from me through a GitHub issue (including the output of `freeradius -X` with client secrets and `User-Password` obscured); I do also provide paid consultancy through [coreMem Limited](https://coremem.com/).
+If you run into problems then do seek non-guaranteed 'best effort' help from me through a GitHub issue (including the output of `freeradius -X` with both client secrets and `User-Password` obscured); I also offer consultancy services through [coreMem Limited](https://coremem.com/).

 # Preflight